dave1010/Asdfghjkl/PLAN.md

 *   **Grid:**
     *   4 rows × 10 columns (40 tiles).
     *   Layout roughly matches a QWERTY-ish mental model, but doesn’t have to be perfect.
+    *   Each grid cell visibly shows its corresponding key label with a translucent fill so users can map keys to tiles at a glance.
 *   **Refinement:**
     *   Start with full screen(s) area.
     *   Each key press slices into that area using the 4×10 grid.